 You see, the Alnwick Castle broomstick training is in the same courtyard where Harry Potter, Hermione Granger, Ron Weasley, Draco Malfoy, and the rest of the Hogwarts first years learned to fly.
 (These are references to the characters in the Harry Potter books and movies.)

 Portions of Alnwick doubled as Hogwarts in a variety of Harry Potter scenes, including broomstick flying lessons.
 However, it’s more than that.
 It’s also the current home to the Duke and Duchess of Northumberland.

 The castle offers several tours, from gardens to history.
 We chose the engaging Harry Potter Tour, which was the perfect prelude for our broomstick flying lessons.
 And was it a success?
 Well, take a look; both of our girls got off the ground.

 To this day, people still ask us how our girls rode on flying broomsticks.
 I just smile and think about the photos.

 Can you see it?
-They are flying.
+It looks like they are broomstick flying

 And the illusion is complete.

-It’s not really a secret:
+The effect is not a secret: